KittyMcDonagh/Third-Milestone-Project/README.md

 ## **2.1 BACKGROUND**

-There Irish people spread abroad all over the world, many of whom still have and use their favorite Irish recipes.
+There are Irish people spread abroad all over the world, many of whom still have and use their favorite Irish recipes.
 There are others who are descendants of Irish people, who have had Irish recipes handed down to them.

 No doubt, many of these recipes have had a variety of ingredients added, depending on the produce availabe in the country of residence.

 Here is a website that will bring all of these people together.
-They can add their favorite recipes.
-Explain how adding local ingredients can enhance the recipe.
+They can add their favorite recipes and show how local ingredients enhance them.

-This is meant to be a fun website where people can share recipe ideas.